Our knowledge of orthopaedics. Your best health.

 Staying Healthy

-Adult Spondylolisthesis in the Low Back
+Adult Spondylolisthesis of the Low Back

 In spondylolisthesis, one of the bones in your spine — called a vertebra — slips forward and out of place.
 This may occur anywhere along the spine, but is most common in the lower back (lumbar spine).
 In some people, this causes no symptoms at all.
-Others may have back and leg pain that ranges from mild to severe.
+Others may have back pain or leg pain that ranges from mild to severe.

 Understanding how your spine works can help you better understand spondylolisthesis.
 Learn more about spine anatomy at Spine Basics.